Alexsftl/BusinessFrance_Scraper/README.md

   use very little.
 If a run hits the limit, it stops cleanly and resumes on the next run — no offers are lost.
-- **GitHub's scheduler is best-effort.** Scheduled runs can be delayed or occasionally skipped under load, so "hourly" is approximate.
-For catching VIE offers this is perfectly adequate.
+- **GitHub's scheduler is best-effort.** Scheduled runs can be delayed or occasionally skipped under load, so "hourly" is approximate (often closer to 2-3 hours between runs).
+For catching VIE offers this is enough.
 - **The Business France API key** in the config is the public one embedded in their website — it's the same for everyone and not a secret.